quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 Plan: 7 to add, 0 to change, 0 to destroy.
 ```

-We should see that Terraform intends to add 7 new resources (or some combination of adding/changing/destroying if you've kept the previous `terraform.tfstate` file), some of which are for the Guestbook deployment and some of which are for the Redis deployment.
+We should see that Terraform intends to add 7 new resources, some of which are for the Guestbook deployment and some of which are for the Redis deployment.

 ---